 The city of Modesto, tucked in the Central Valley of California and situated on the Tuolumne River, is a fantastic tourist destination with a vibrant culture to experience.

-From one-of-its-kind live music and theater to exuberant car parades and murals, this "modest" yet ebullient city should be in every traveler’s bucket list.
+From one-of-a-kind live music and theater to exuberant car parades and murals, this "modest" yet energetic city should be on every traveler’s bucket list.

-Tour the murals celebrating the region's agricultural heritage and American Graffiti car culture in downtown or see the unique mix of modern masters who participate in the annual DoMo Walls.
+Tour the murals celebrating the region's agricultural heritage and American Graffiti car culture downtown, or see the unique mix of modern masters who participate in the annual DoMo Walls.

 Add a Dramatic Touch to Your Trip with Live Theater

 Modesto has even got the options to satiate your inner bard.

 You have great options to choose from, whether it's a Broadway touring show at the Gallo Center for the Arts, SLaM on RyE (a poetry slam competition), or a Tony Award winner at Prospect Theater Project.

 Visit The State Theatre of Modesto, which dates back to the 1920s, to watch independent and foreign films as it specializes in them.

 An evening date at the theater and witnessing world-class acting seems too good an experience to miss!

 The modest city also has a lot in store for the Picasso fans and art enthusiasts out there.